NoBlackBoxes/LastBlackBox/course/versions/buildabrain/_resources/remote-NB3-arduino.md

 This code will run on your Arduino.
 It listens for single letter commands sent via the serial (USB) cable and responds by moving the wheels.
 - Command 'f': Forwards
 - Command 'b': Backwards
-- Command 'l': Turn left
+- Command 'l': Turn Left
-- Command 'r': Turn right
+- Command 'r': Turn Right
 - Command 'x': Stop

 **Note**: Your servo motors must be connected to pin 9 (right servo) and pin 10 (left servo) of your Arduino Nano.